-For 2012, Messrs.
-Ninivaggi, Cho, Intrieri, and Ragone (through March 16, 2012) were our only named executive officers participating in our qualified Icahn Enterprises Holdings 401(k) Plan, or the 401(k) Plan, and thus received matching contributions for 2012.
-The matching contributions for the respective named executive officer in 2012 are disclosed in our Summary Compensation Table under "All Other Compensation" and in the related footnote.
-Mr. Icahn and Reck were our only named executives who did not participate in the 401(k) Plan for 2012.
+For 2013, Messrs.
+Ninivaggi, Cho, Reck and Cozza were our only named executive officers participating in our qualified Icahn Enterprises Holdings 401(k) Plan, or the 401(k) Plan, and thus received matching contributions for 2013.
+The matching contributions for the respective named executive officer in 2013 are disclosed in our Summary Compensation Table under "All Other Compensation" and in the related footnote.
+Mr. Icahn was our only named executive who did not participate in the 401(k) Plan for 2013.
 All of our named executive officers are entitled to receive medical, dental and paid time-off benefits that are offered to all of our employees and are designed to enable us to attract and retain our workforce in a competitive environment.
 Our 401(k) Plan helps employees save and prepare financially for retirement.
 Health and paid time-off benefits help ensure that we have a productive and focused workforce.

 Our qualified 401(k) Plan allows employees to contribute up to 50% of their eligible compensation, up to the limits imposed by the Code on a pre-tax basis.
 We currently match, within prescribed limits, 50% of eligible employees' contributions up to 6.25% of their eligible compensation.
 Participants choose to invest their account balances from an array of investment options as selected by plan fiduciaries from time to time.
-The 401 (k) Plan provides distributions in a lump sum.
+The 401(k) Plan provides distributions in a lump sum.
 Under certain circumstances, loans and withdrawals are permitted.